Can't Win. Yet.

 Here's a fun fact: 81% of North Carolina's state legislative races in 2024 were either uncontested or uncompetitive.
 That's not democracy.
 That's theater.

 Both parties gerrymander.
 Both are wrong.
 But right now, in North Carolina, one party controls the map.
-And they've drawn districts to guarantee outcomes, not to represent communities.
+And they've drawn districts to guarantee outcomes, not to represent you.

 District 31 covers all of Stokes County and chunks of Forsyth County.
 It was carved up to be safe.
 Unassailable.
 Unchallenged.
 Your state senator doesn't need your vote.
 They already have their seat.
 And that means they don't need to listen to you.